 variations between women in the region of the G-Spot, just as there are in

-that all women can learn to enjoy sexual stimulation in this area, and it
+women can learn to enjoy sexual stimulation in this area, and it is indeed

-is indeed a region which is more sensitive than the rest of the vagina in
+a region which is more sensitive than the rest of the vagina in all women,

-all women, so it seems likely that some women can enjoy a vaginal orgasm,
+so it seems likely that some women can enjoy a vaginal orgasm, and that

-and that the G-Spot does indeed become more sensitive and possibly even
+the G-Spot does indeed become more sensitive and possibly even enlarged

-enlarged due to stimulation over a period of time -- just as any other
+due to stimulation over a period of time -- just as any other part of the

 Even so, many women and men suggest the

 G-spot may not exist because they have unrealistic ideas about how it